 As a reputable business, we will always endeavour to fully meet our responsibilities under the Sale of Goods Act and Distance Selling Regulations, but there are grey areas within the guidelines where edible / perishable products are involved.
-In general terms, customers can exercise their rights under the Distance Selling Regulations to return an item unless the item is exempt under the regulations.
-Until the courts come up with a definitive judgement to cover this entire area so that we all know where we stand, we are simply making clear our interpretation of the legal position and would respectfully ask that only customers who agree with our position proceed to order from us.
+In general terms, retail customers can exercise their rights under the Distance Selling Regulations to return an item unless the item is exempt under the regulations.
+Until the courts come up with a definitive judgement to cover this entire area so that we all know where we stand, we are simply making clear our interpretation of the legal position and would respectfully ask that only customers who agree with our position proceed to order from us

 Whenever you buy an item from us you know that it has been in the possession of only the manufacturer, sometimes their distributor, and Cake Stuff before being packed for delivery to you.
-We have fun, but this is one area we take very seriously - as we hope do you.
+We have fun, but this is one area we take very seriously - as we hope do you

 BEST BEFORE DATES

 Under current UK and EU legislation, most edible products must display a BEST BEFORE END (BBE) date.
 Certain foodstuffs such as meat products also must display a USE BY date.
-Please note these two types of dates are not the same.
+Please note that these two types of dates are not the same.
 This causes confusion so please let us try to explain . . .

-Firstly - nothing we sell requires a USE BY date.
+Firstly - nothing we sell requires a USE BY date

 Most of the edible supplies we sell will display a BEST BEFORE END (BBE) date, which is designed to help the customer determine the age of the product.
-A BBE date is for guidance only and is more an aid for the seller than for the customer.
+A BBE date is for guidance only and is more an aid for the retailer than for the customer.
 There is nothing at all which can go off or become dangerous in any product which is nearing or has passed the BBE date.
-A BBE date is as much an aid for stock rotation as anything else and proof of this can be seen where identical products produced on the same day are given a 6-month BBE date for the UK market, but an 18-month BBE date if being exported.
+A BBE date is as much an aid for stock rotation as anything else and proof of this can be seen where identical products produced on the same day are given a 6-month BBE date for the UK market, but an 18-month BBE date if being exported

-We only ever sell products which exceed their BBE dates in our CLEARANCE CORNER, in which case the BBE dates are clearly stated.
+We only ever sell products which exceed their BBE dates in our CLEARANCE CORNER, in which case the BBE dates are clearly stated

 We never take risks with Food Safety so please trust us and be willing to apply some good ol' fashioned common sense when it comes to BBE dates . . . if you buy two pots of colouring and one has a BBE date 12 months away and the other 18 months away, is there really a problem?